nicolenair/kl-bus-reliability-tracker/README.md

 This project tracks punctuality of Rapid KL buses and MRT feeder buses in Kuala Lumpur.
 It ingests GTFS Realtime data every 30 seconds, stores it in Google Cloud Storage, loads it daily into BigQuery, and transforms it with dbt to produce a punctuality mart.

+**IMPORTANT NOTE: the bus coordinate data collection was from 23rd March 2026 to 30th March 2026, so please restrict your date filters to these dates if testing the Looker Studio dashboard**

 ![](imgs/dashboard.png)

 The reporting dashboard can be found here: https://lookerstudio.google.com/reporting/c4bbf74b-ddae-4187-9ee7-1d25f541bc03